AndyObtiva/glimmer-dsl-gtk/README.md

 Note that it is usually recommended to observe external model objects (not `self`), but `self` is OK in very simple cases or presentation-related attributes only.

-### Declarative Cairo Shapes
+### Declarative Cairo Graphics

-Cairo is the engine behind drawing arbitrary 2D geometric shapes in GTK.
+[Cairo](https://www.cairographics.org/) is the engine behind drawing arbitrary 2D geometric shapes in [GTK](https://www.gtk.org/).

-In Glimmer DSL for GTK, you can draw Cairo shapes declaratively in a way similar to how SVG works, but using one language; Ruby, thus being able to utilize Ruby logic (e.g. if statement or each loop) with it effortlessly when needed.
+In [Glimmer DSL for GTK](https://rubygems.org/gems/glimmer-dsl-gtk), you can draw Cairo shapes declaratively in a way similar to how SVG works, but using one language; Ruby, thus being able to utilize Ruby logic (e.g. if statement or each loop) with it effortlessly when needed.

-Here is a quick tutorial consisting of samples inspired and ported from Mohit Sindhwani's blog post "Cairo with Ruby - Samples using RCairo"
+Here is a quick tutorial consisting of samples inspired and ported from [Mohit Sindhwani's blog post "Cairo with Ruby - Samples using RCairo"](https://notepad.onghu.com/2021/cairo-samples-in-ruby/)

 ### Arc